 At Bethany Christian School, we believe that God has created all children to be naturally curious about their world and that they are ready to learn.
 A direct instruction model is used as the basis of instruction, focusing on the interactions between teachers and students, and students with students.
 Students are actively engaged in absorbing knowledge through participation in discussions, activities, projects, and assignments.
-Please click here to view our curriculum map.
+Please click here to view our curriculum overview.

 - Utilization of a challenging math curriculum with increasing levels of focus on problem-solving, including the requirement of answers in sentence form